-It is unfair for any school to give priority for admission to the children of staff as that will result in fewer places being available for local children.
+It is unfair for any school to give priority for admission to the children of staff as that could result in fewer places being available for local children.

-15. Looked after children
+15. Looked after children and previous looked after children

 Looked after children and previously looked after children are to be given the highest priority for admission in the admission arrangements of all schools.
 Where a looked after child without a school place is seeking midyear admission, it is the view of the Council that where necessary schools should admit above number to ensure that the child is admitted promptly to the most appropriate school.